FiReLoRd44/FiReLoRd44/README.md

 # 👋 Hello, I'm Siddha

 I'm a passionate computer science graduate with a strong focus on cloud security, cybersecurity, computer networking, and IoT (Internet of Things).
-Currently, I work as a Cloud Security Engineer, where I continuously explore innovative solutions to safeguard cloud environments and data.
+I worked as a Security Engineer, where I continuously explored innovative solutions to safeguard cloud as well as on-prem environments and data.
+Currently, I am pursuing my Masters in Cybersecurity Engineering at University of Washington.

 ## 💼 Professional Background
 - 🎓 Completed my undergraduate degree in Computer Science.